Focke-Wulf Ta 152: High-altitude fighters

-These designs developed into the Fw 190 V20 (Ta 152A), V21 (Ta 152B) and V30 (Ta 152H) prototypes, all based on the 190D-9 but with varying degrees of improvement.
+These designs developed into the Fw 190 V20 (Ta 152A), V21 (Ta 152B) and V30 (Ta 152H) prototypes, all of which were based on the Fw 190D-9 but with varying degrees of improvement.
 The V20 used the same Jumo 213E engine as the Fw 190D-9, while the V21 used the DB 603E.
-Neither of these offered any significant improvement over the 190D-9, and further development of the Ta 152A and B was cancelled.
-The V21 airframe, however, was further modified as the V21/U1 and became the prototype for the Ta 152C.
+Neither of these offered any significant improvement over the Fw 190D-9, and further development of the Ta 152A and B was cancelled.
+The V21 airframe was further modified as the V21/U1 and became the prototype for the Ta 152C.

+In 1944, the RLM decided that new fighter aircraft titles must include the chief designer's name.
+The aircraft design was therefore given the prefix Ta.

 Japanese version

-The IJAAF acquired, in April 1945, the licence, schemes and technical drawings for manufacturing the Ta 152 in Japan.
-During the last stages of the conflict in Germany, with the plight of the Japanese armed forces growing ever bleaker, a large volume of the latest aviation technology Germany had to offer was given to or bought by both the Japanese army and naval air arms in the hopes that it would stem the tide of defeats and ever increasing pressure by the superior Allied air forces.
+During April 1945, the Imperial Japanese Army Air Service (IJAAS) acquired the licence, along with schemes and technical drawings, for manufacturing the Ta 152 in Japan.
+During the last stages of the conflict in Germany, with the plight of the Japanese armed forces growing ever bleaker, a large volume of the latest aviation technology Germany had to offer was given to or bought by the air wings of both the Imperial Japanese Army and Imperial Japanese Navy in the hopes that it would stem the tide of defeats and ever increasing pressure by the superior Allied air forces.

 Design

-Kurt Tank originally designed the Ta 152 using the 44.52 litre displacement Daimler-Benz DB 603 engine as it offered better high-altitude performance and also a greater developmental potential.
+Kurt Tank originally designed the Ta 152 using the 44.52 litre displacement Daimler-Benz DB 603 engine as it offered better high-altitude performance, and also a greater developmental potential.
 The DB 603 had been used in the Fw 190C prototypes but had many problems and was considered too difficult to fit in the Ta 152 by RLM officials.
 With this in mind, Tank focused his efforts on the 213E as the Ta 152H engine.
 He insisted that the DB 603 be retained for the Ta 152C versions and as an option for later versions of the Ta 152H.